Longtime Spokane Valley state Sen. Mike Padden says he won't run for re-election

 - Oops!Something went wrong.Please try again later.

 Apr.
-3—OLYMPIA — Longtime Eastern Washington lawmaker Mike Padden announced Wednesday that he won't run for re-election.
+4—OLYMPIA — Longtime Eastern Washington lawmaker Mike Padden announced Wednesday that he won't run for re-election.

 After a 13-year run in the state Senate, Padden, R-Spokane Valley, is stepping down from his post representing the 4th legislative district.